Sign up and become a PSC customer for a chance to win a FREE Tesla Model 3 or 2x Enphase iQ 5P Batteries.

 Energy Independence:

 As weather patterns grow increasingly erratic, instances of severe weather are increasing.
-Having a solar system equipped with a battery can offer peace of mind during inevitable power disruptions caused by storms, heat waves, or other irregular weather.
+Having a solar system equipped with a battery can offer peace of mind during inevitable power disruptions caused by storms, heat waves, and other irregular weather.

 By having backup power stored in your battery, you’ll have electricity during blackouts.
 If you have any medical equipment that needs to remain on, or if you need a charged cell phone, a battery makes sure it stays functional.